lotem85/beans-dataset-classification/README.md

 ![line plot result](helper_scripts/line_plot_with_labels.png)

+## conclusions
 It can be observed that the results improve as the number of images increases.

 Additionally, the ViT-base-patch16-224 model demonstrates better performance overall.
 An important point is that the transformer model requires significantly fewer resources,
 which allows for more iterations and model improvement.